nirleka/flash-messages/README.md

 ```javascript
 	FlashMessages.sendError(["error 1", "error 2", "error 3"], {block: '__testing__'});
 ```
-That script will print flash message in template file with block data:
+That script will print flash message in template file with this block data:
 ```handlebars
 	{{> flashMessages block='__testing__'}}
 ```